Wisdom is a State of the Soul

 (We can see the complaints about higher education some people make are not new.)

 This portrayal of Socrates in Aristophanes's Clouds does not show in detail how Socrates understood the soul.
-It is a comedy, not an analysis, but it does allow us to be sure that Socrates was known for talking about wisdom as a state of the soul as early as 423 BCE, the year in which the Clouds was first performed in the annual Dionysian festival in Athens.
+It is a comedy, not an analysis, but it does allow us to be sure that Socrates was known for talking about wisdom as a state of the soul as early as 423 BCE, the year the Clouds was first performed in the annual Dionysian festival in Athens.

 Why Aristophanes's Portrayal is Funny